 With its snow striped mountaintops surrounded by golden aspens, Maroon Bells is perhaps the most photographed mountains in the Rockies.
 Visiting the Maroon Bells had been on my wishlist for a while and on a recent college reunion trip, I convinced my friends to make the 2 plus hour drive from Breckenridge to Aspen.
-It didn’t really take a lot of convincing – I just had to forward a few photos of the very photogenic Bell and they were on board and ready to tackle some short and easy hikes in Maroon Bells, Colorado!
+It didn’t really take a lot of convincing – I just had to forward a few photos of the very photogenic Bells and they were on board and ready to tackle some short and easy hikes in Maroon Bells, Colorado!

 What is in this Post